Henry Labouchère: Return to Parliament

 During the 1880s, the Liberal Party faced a split between a Radical wing (led by Joseph Chamberlain) and a Whig wing (led by the Marquess of Hartington), with its party leader, William Ewart Gladstone straddling the middle.
 Labouchère was a firm and vocal Radical, who tried to create a governing coalition between the Radicals and the Irish Nationalists that would exclude or marginalise the Whigs.
 This plan was wrecked in 1886, when, after Gladstone came out for Home Rule, a large contingent of both Radicals and Whigs chose to leave the Liberal Party to form the Liberal Unionist Party allied with the Conservatives.

 Between 1886 and 1892, a Conservative government was in power, and Labouchère worked tirelessly to remove them from office.
 When the government was turned out in 1892, and Gladstone was called to form an administration, Labouchère expected to be rewarded with a cabinet post.
 Queen Victoria refused to allow Gladstone to offer either Labouchère or Charles Dilke an office, however, as she had a strong personal dislike of them – "she would never allow such horrid men to enter the Govt".
-Her dislike stemmed from his editorship of Truth, which she felt had insulted the Royal Family.
+Her dislike of Labouchère stemmed from his editorship of Truth, which she felt had insulted the Royal Family.
 According to the historian Vernon Bogdanor, this was the last time a British monarch vetoed a prime minister's appointment of a cabinet minister.
 However, Gladstone may have been happy to drop Labouchère given his lack of political support.
 Likewise, the new foreign secretary, Lord Rosebery, a personal enemy of Labouchère, declined to offer him the ambassadorship to Washington for which Labouchère had asked.

 Through the 1890s, Labouchère was a critic of both Liberal and Conservative Imperial policies; he demanded an enquiry into Rhodesian policy in 1893–94, and in 1895 sat on the commission enquiring into the Jameson Raid.
 However, his position became gradually alienated from his party and from public opinion, as he strongly opposed the South African War and argued for peace.
 His reputation was also tarnished by a series of financial scandals: in 1897, he was accused in the press of share-rigging, using Truth to disparage companies, advising shareholders to dispose of their shares and, when the share prices fell as a result, buying them himself at a low price.
 He failed to reply to the accusations, and his reputation suffered.
 A later pamphlet by Henry Hess of The Critic, in 1905, revealed further financial misdealings.